bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

 ```
 AtomicSwapCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainAtomicSwapCoins")))
 ```
 The account for mainnet is: **bnb1wxeplyw7x8aahy93w96yhwm7xcq3ke4f8ge93u** and the account for testnet is: **tbnb1wxeplyw7x8aahy93w96yhwm7xcq3ke4ffasp3d**.
-Once the swap is claimed or refunded, the fund will be transfered from the purely-code-controlled escrow account to client accounts.
+Once the swap is claimed or refunded, the fund will be transferred from the purely-code-controlled escrow account to client accounts.

 ### Hash Timer Locked Transfer